Naifcx47350/Nc4-gacha-fetch/README.md

 ### Step 3 - Choose what you want, and run it

-Remember the two pieces: the **fetch** is the picture drawn once when a tab opens, the **prompt** is the coloured line you type on all session.
+Remember the two pieces: the **fetch** is the picture drawn once when a tab opens; the **prompt** is the coloured line you type in every session.
 Neither needs the other.

 Pick one of these three and run it.
 Nothing else in this step.